HIPAA eCommerce

 That's where the Fast Healthcare Interoperability Resource (FHIR) comes in.
 FHIR is a standard for exchanging healthcare information electronically among healthcare organizations and their existing systems.

-In this article, we will explore the basics of FHIR, its role in interoperability and data formats, and how it can help healthcare providers to deliver better care to patients.
+In this article, we will explore the basics of FHIR, its role in interoperability solutions and data formats, and how it can help healthcare providers to deliver better care to patients.

 FHIR can take a basic EHR operating system and integrate it with others systems.